Wankowicz-Lab/wankowicz-lab.github.io/index.md

   <span style="font-size: 36px; font-weight: bold;">Welcome to the Wankowicz lab.</span>
   <br>
   <br>
 Our goal is to uncover the structural and thermodynamic mechanisms through which entropy governs binding specificity and catalysis.
+We use machine learning, bioinformatics, and experimental design to probe these questions.
   <br>
   <br>